gilbertordx/rhcp-chatbot/FEATURES.md

    - Entity recognition is performed

 2. **Intent Matching**
-   - System matches against known intents
+   - System matches against known intents using a classifier.
-   - Confidence score is calculated
+   - Confidence score is calculated and checked against a threshold.
-   - Context is considered
+   - Context is considered (Planned for future phases).

 3. **Response Generation**
-   - Appropriate response is selected
+   - Appropriate response is selected based on confident intent and extracted entities.
-   - Dynamic content is inserted
+   - Dynamic content is inserted from static data or corpus answers.
-   - Response is formatted
+   - Response is formatted.

 4. **Context Management**
    - Conversation state is updated